 *Individual Results May Vary

 Women who have a history of breast cancer or are above a certain age will be encouraged to have a mammogram before the surgery takes place.
 The mammogram will help to detect any future modifications in the breast tissue that could be signs of developing cancer growths.
 Before the surgery, you should also ask a friend or family member to drive you home from hospital and stay at your home for a minimum of one night after the surgery.
-It is also wise to prepare your home for the recovery period with plenty of gauze, washcloths, comfortable clothing, ice, and ointments recommended by Dr. Pinsky.
+It is also wise to prepare your home for the recovery period with plenty of gauze, washcloths, comfortable clothing, ice, and ointments recommended by our doctors.

-After the surgery has concluded, Dr. Pinsky will place draining tubes beneath the incisions to prevent accumulation of this fluid within your breast and apply dressings over the incisions.
+After the surgery has concluded, your physician will place draining tubes beneath the incisions to prevent accumulation of this fluid within your breast and apply dressings over the incisions.
 You should expect to feel chest discomfort, but rest assured that your surgeon will be able to prescribe pain medication to manage and minimize the pain effectively.
 Within a day after the procedure, your dressings will be changed and you will be encouraged to begin walking around for normal basic daily activities.

 It is crucial that you avoid lifting objects, bending, or straining in any way because these movements can increase the risk for swelling and bleeding.
 You will also need to sleep on your back in order to avert the added pressure on the breasts from sleeping on your side.
 While it depends on your own personal recovery situation, most patients are able to return to office work within one or two weeks of the breast reduction.
-For jobs with a higher level of movement, please consult with Dr. Pinsky to establish a customized timeframe for returning to work.
+For jobs with a higher level of movement, please consult with your surgeon to establish a customized timeframe for returning to work.
 Your breasts may be slightly uncomfortable and swollen for up to two or three weeks.